Scomadi Turismo Leggera: History

 The Scomadi Turismo Leggera started life as the brainchild of Frank Sanderson, who owned a business doing one off conversions putting of automatic and motorcycle into classic Lambretta's, and Paul Melici owner of a scooter shop.
 A limited run of 10 Scomadi carbon fiber TL250 scooters using Vespa GTS 250 engines.
 The success of the TL250 led to the creation of the TL300 using Fiberglass panels to reduce costs, the engine being a GTS 300 engine.

 After Piaggio pulled the plug on an engine deal Scomadi took manufacturing to China through Hanway Motors.
 The first scooter to roll off the production line in November 2014 was the TL50.
 The TL125 was to follow in June 2015 and the TL200 in April 2016.
 The first 100 TL200's were called FP200 (First Production) and were given to people who supported the crowd funding of the bike.
-In 2017 after relationships with Hanway Motors broke down Scomadi moved manufacturing to Thailand and this effectively spelt the end for the scooter with it eventually being replaced by the Scomadi Turismo Technica.
+In 2017 after relationships with Hanway Motors broke down Scomadi moved manufacturing to Thailand.
+This effectively spelt the end for the scooter, eventually being replaced by the Scomadi Turismo Technica.